tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 a client's perspective.

-In order to indicate the presence of filtering requirements, a network deployment can add the "requireDNSFiltering" key to its PvD information.
-This can contain an array of strings, each of which is a domain name that the network requires clients to resolve using the local resolver.
+In order to indicate the presence of filtering requirements, a network deployment can add the "requireDNSFiltering" and "dnsFilteredZones" keys to its PvD information.
+The "dnsFilteredZones" entry can contain an array of strings, each of which is a domain name that the network requires clients to resolve using the local resolver.
 If the array contains the string ".", it indicates the network requires filtering for all domains.
+If "requireDNSFiltering" is present with a boolean value of true, the network is indicating that it expects all client systems to send the names indicated by "dnsFilteredZones" to the local resolver.
+If "requireDNSFiltering" is not present or set to false, then the filtering service is considered to be optional for clients that want to use it as a service to enforce desired policy.

 Clients that receive indication of filtering requirements SHOULD NOT use any other resolver for the filtered domains, but treat the network as claiming authority.
 However, since this filtering cannot be authenticated, this behavior SHOULD NOT be done silently without informing any user about the implications of such filtering.

-If a network tries to interfere with connections to encrypted DNS resolvers without indicating a requirement for filtering, clients SHOULD treat this as a misconfiguration or network attack, and prevent user traffic from using the network.
+Networks that tries to interfere with connections to encrypted DNS resolvers without indicating a requirement for filtering cannot be easily distinguished from misconfigurations or network attacks.
+Clients MAY choose to avoid sending any user-initiated connections on such networks to prevent malicious interception.

 # Performance Considerations